You can get from Paris to Rome by train, bus or flight.

-There are 2 travel options from Paris to Rome: coach or flight.
+There are 2 ways to travel to Rome from Paris including taking a flight or coach.

-A coach service offers the cheapest way to travel from Paris to Rome, which costs on average £70.
+A flight service offers the cheapest way to travel from Paris to Rome, which costs on average £15.

 This is compared to other ways of getting to Rome:

-A coach is about £28 less than a flight, which costs on average £98 for this trip.
+A flight is about £29 less than a coach, which costs on average £45 for this trip.

-In comparison, going by coach can take 20 h 20 min on average.
+In comparison, taking a coach requires on average 20 h 20 min of travel time.

 Yes, there are direct routes from Paris to Rome with the following travel companies:

-When planning your trip to Rome from Paris, it’s good to keep in mind what tickets to book and their prices in the next 7 days:
+When planning your trip from Paris to Rome, it’s good to keep in mind what tickets to book and their prices in the next 7 days: